census-instrumentation/opencensus-website/content/gRPC/Java.md

 ##### Instrumenting the client

-We'll instrument the server by tracing as well as tracing gRPC metrics using OpenCensus with imports such as:
+We'll instrument the client too by tracing as well as gRPC metrics using OpenCensus with imports such as:

 Import|Purpose
 ---|---